cloud-elements/devportal/docs/products/formulas/how-it-works.md

 * `script`: Custom Javascript that *must* return a valid JSON object.
 * `filter`: Custom Javascript that *must* return a boolean.
 If true is returned, the "on success" step will be executed.
 Upon false, the "on failure" step will be executed.
 * `notification`: Custom Javascript that *must* return a boolean.
 If true is returned, an email will be sent to the registered "notification email" address for the formula instance.
-* `loop`: Loops over a list of objects from a previous step or trigger.
+* `loop`: Loops over a list of objects from a previous step or trigger and calls the defined "on success" step for each item in the list.
+Once each item has been processed, the "on failure" step is then called to continue executing the formula.

 # Terminology: Formula Instances